-From a careful review of the contents of the files, we have determined that one or more of the files contained information including names, addresses, account numbers, social security numbers, dates of birth, and certain other account data.
+From a careful review of the contents of the files, we have determined that one or more of the files may have contained information including your name, bank account number, and routing number.

 What We Are Doing.

 We wanted to notify you of this incident and to assure you that we take it seriously.
 Upon learning of this incident, we took immediate steps to launch a comprehensive investigation, identify individuals affected and notified regulatory bodies as required.
 To help prevent something like this happening again, our service provider has remediated all technical vulnerabilities and patched systems in accordance with the MOVEit software provider's guidelines.
 Our service provider also mobilized a technical response team to examine the relevant MOVEit Transfer systems and ensure that there were no further vulnerabilities.